arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## User Button

 All Opta™ variants devices have an onboard user-programmable button; this user button is mapped as `BTN_USER` in the Opta™ core.
-The user button has a pull-up resistor, meaning its default value (while not being pressed) is `HIGH`.
+The user button has an internal pull-up resistor, meaning its default value (while not being pressed) is `HIGH`.

 ![User-programmable button in Opta™ devices](assets/user-manual-11.png)